armenmerikyan/karen/README.md

 - Admin Make Payment
 - Ai Agents

-# Karen Project Setup
+# Project Setup

 This guide outlines the necessary steps to set up and configure your server and environment for the Karen project.

 Before starting, make sure you have the following installed:

 - Ubuntu server (or similar Linux distribution)
-- A domain name pointing to your server (e.g., <YOURDOMANNAME>.com)
+- A domain name pointing to your server (e.g., YOURDOMANNAME.com)
 - SSH access to your server
+- To integrate email sending functionality into the Karen project, you'll need a SendGrid account and API key.
+Follow these steps to set it up:

 ## 1. Install and Configure Nginx